 There are a few conditions though.
 Among them,

-The weather absolutely cannot be cloudy and drizzly or dark and generally indistinct.
-If your visit to the Key West was during a rainy season, then please do kiss goodbye towards your view of the horizon.
+The weather absolutely cannot be cloudy or drizzly which could result in indistinct visibility.
+If your visit to the Key West was during a rainy season, then please kiss goodbye towards your view of the horizon.
 Making sure that the weather is clear and stark is of utmost importance.

 Time of the Day

-Choosing the right time of the day is also an important aspect of nailing that Cuban view.
-For the ideal view, one must get into it right before the sunset.
+Choosing the right time of the day is also an essential aspect of nailing that Cuban view.
+For the ideal view, one must get into it right before sunset.

 You will need a telescope or binoculars.
 As Cuba is only 90 miles south of Key West, with a high-powered telescope, your shots at viewing the streets and lights of Havana might not be an impossibility.